-EPRA also establishes best practices for accounting, financial reporting and administration to support the provision of

-EPRA key figures
+EPRA also establishes best practices for accounting, financial reporting and administration to support the provision of high-quality and comparable financial information.
+Sponda adheres to EPRA recommendations in its financial reporting.
+EPRA key figures for Sponda's operations are presented on the following pages.